desultory/ugrd/readme.md

 Modules can load other modules using the `modules` directive, be careful considering loading orders.

 If a module depends on another module, it can be added to the `mod_depends` list in the module config.
 A `ValueError` will be thrown if the module is not present.

+`_module_name` can be set within a module for logging purposes, it is verified to be accurate when imported but optional.

 #### imports